WebAssembly/design/Semantics.md

 Both wake and wait operators trap if the effective address of either operator is misaligned or out-of-bounds.

 The embedder is also permitted to suspend or wake a thread.
-In those cases, these operators will behave as though the equivalent wake or wait operation was performed by the execution engine.
+A suspended thread can be woken by the embedder or the wake operator, regardless of how the thread was suspended (e.g. via the embedder or a wait operator).

 ### Wait

-The wait operator take three operands: an address operand, an expected value as an `i32`, and a relative timeout in milliseconds as an `f64`.
+The wait operator take three operands: an address operand, an expected value, and a relative timeout in milliseconds as an `f64`.
+The return value is `0`, `1`, or `2`, returned as an `i32`.

 | `timeout` value | Behavior |
 | ---- | ---- |